 Darkmoon Deck: Immortality

-, and Strength/Haste stat stick trinkets from World Quests are extremely powerful for their item level, and can be superior to many Normal, Heroic, and even some Mythic trinkets from Emerald Nightmare and The Nighthold.
+, and Strength/Haste stat stick trinkets from World Quests are extremely powerful for their item level, and can be superior to many Normal, Heroic, and even Mythic trinkets from raids.

 Chains of the Valorous

-rolled to Haste, Mastery, or even Versatility is probably the best trinket a Protection Warrior can hope to obtain.
+rolled to Haste or Mastery is probably the best trinket a Protection Warrior can obtain.

 In dungeons, many DPS-flagged trinkets like

 can provide damage buffs useful for cleaving down add waves.

 : Haste with an Armor proc, a great trinket.
 Drops from Assault on the Violet Hold, making it a little tough to come by at high item level.

 : Haste with a strong self-healing on use effect.
 This trinket is best for single target fights.
 Drops from Vault of the Wardens.